mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

 # Monte Carlo Computations

+In this activity, you will examine code that implements Monte Carlo simulation both sequentially and in parallel.
+This is relevant to your solution for HW 6.

-Use your ssh client to connect to wulver.macalester.edu.
+Use your ssh client to connect to wulver.macalester.edu for this activity.

 ## Try the examples